AMWA-TV/bcp-007-01/docs/Overview.md

 If supported by the Receiver, a controller MAY specify `source_url` when making a connection if it is known, otherwise the controller MUST set it to `null`.

-#### source_address
+#### source_ip
-The IP address and port that the sender is utilizing for the stream. `source_address` MUST be in the format `ip_address:port_number` or be `null`.
+The IP address that the sender is utilizing for the stream.
+If a receiver or controller specifies the `source_ip` it MUST also specify `source_port`.

+If supported by the Receiver, a controller SHOULD specify `source_ip` when making a connection if it is known, otherwise the controller MUST set it to `null`.

+### source_port
+The port number that the sender is utilizing for the stream.
+If a receiver or controller specifies the `source_port` it MUST also specify `source_ip`.

-If supported by the Receiver, a controller SHOULD specify `source_address` when making a connection if it is known, otherwise the controller MUST set it to `null`.
+If supported by the Receiver, a controller SHOULD specify `source_port` when making a connection if it is known, otherwise the controller MUST set it to `null`.

+### interface_ip
+IP address of the network interface the receiver SHOULD use.
+The receiver SHOULD provide an enum in the constraints endpoint, which contain the available interface addresses.
+If set to `auto` the receiver MUST determine which interface to use for itself.

 ## Controllers